KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 }
 ```

-Okay, so what's going on here?
-In essence we're creating a navigation that is too large for the screen.
+Okay, so what’s going on here?
+In essence we’re creating a navigation that is too large for the screen.
 We set the overflow to `scroll`, and the overflow-scroll type to `touch` to allow for momentum scrolling.
 Explained in a bit more detail below:

 1. Setting `auto` will work on some devices, but set this to `scroll` just to be sure.
 1. This the _magic_ property that enables the _native feel_ scrolling.